 The Sigma does have fine qualities, this is true.
 Besides being super-cheap, it’s not an unreliable pistol, and it’s on the higher-capacity end of the handgun spectrum, 16+1 in 9mm, and 14+1 in .40 S&W. It’s lightweight enough to carry all day at 25 ounces, and thin enough to conceal at 1.3 inches wide.
 It also has a bustling aftermarket with many holster and sight options, even lights, rails, and lasers.

 One thing about the Sigma is that you can pop out the springs that add to the triggers’ poundage with just a screwdriver.
-Here’s a video of how fast and easy the process is:

 The end result is a trigger that will break between 3.5-4 pounds.
 Sure, it will have some take-up, but hey, not bad for nothin’.
 This will, naturally, void your warranty a little bit.
 But it’s easy to undo and makes the Sigma a much more interesting shooter.
 If you’re concerned about missing springs but still want a lighter trigger, Wolff manufactures striker springs “for competition use” that will lower your pull somewhat as well.